-- "Riders in a motor vehicle manufactured prior to July 1, 1966; - Riders who possess written verification from a licensed physician that the rider is unable to wear a safety belt for medical reasons; - Riders who are passengers in a vehicle if all seating positions with seat bels in the vehicle are occupied by other persons."
+- "Riders in a motor vehicle manufactured prior to July 1, 1966; - Riders who possess written verification from a licensed physician that the rider is unable to wear a safety belt for medical reasons; - Riders who are passengers in a vehicle if all seating positions with seat belts in the vehicle are occupied by other persons."

-The operator of as taxi is not responsible for ensuring seat belt compliance of passengers.
+The operator of a taxi is not responsible for ensuring seat belt compliance of passengers.
 Rather, the passenger bears the responsibility to wear a seat belt.
 A "passenger" violation bears a \$50 fine and failure to comply with signage is \$100.

-NOTE: The driver of a taxi is not exempt from the seatbelt law.
-He or she is just not responsible for the passenger's compliance.
+Note: The driver of a taxi is not exempt from the seatbelt law.
+They are not responsible for the passenger's compliance.